MattMcFarland/reactathon/README.md

 ### A React-App on steroids

-This is to serve as a starting point for those who want to rapidly build and deploy a web-app using React, Relay, React-Router, Express, and much more using the EcmaScript 7 experimental specs.
-Some of this boilerplate includes experimental technology, so use at your own risk.
+This is to serve as a starting point for those who want to rapidly build and deploy an SEO-Ready WebApp with User Authentication and oAuth2 support web-app using React, Relay, React-Router, Express, and much more!
+> Some of this boilerplate includes experimental technology, so use at your own risk.

 ### Tested System Requirements
 - Mac OSX or Linux